Login

 • Blending personal objectives with organisational objectives

-• Using rewards (behavioural) and positive feedback to optimise
+• Using rewards (behavioural) and positive feedback to optimise performance

 By the end of the Seminar, delegates will be able to: